Building a Modeled Event Mesh

 Screenshot showing the options described in the surrounding text.

-7. To add a model event broker that represents an existing event broker service in PubSub+ Cloud, or to add a model event broker that already exists in Runtime Event Manager, in the Manage Event Broker Connections List, select the checkbox next to the event broker service or model event broker that you want to add.
+7. To add an existing event broker service in an environment in your Solace Cloud account ,select the checkbox next to the event broker service or the model event broker that you want to add.
 Event broker services display next to the name.

 8. To create a new event broker in a Solace modeled event mesh, perform these steps: